Skip to main content

 In North Lanarkshire, there is a strong history of organisations working together to service the needs of our residents.

-We are also working with the third sector.
+We also work in partnership with the third sector.

 Position statement

-Review of the National Strategy for Community Justice and Review of the Outcomes, Performance and Improvement Framework
+Review of the National Strategy for Community Justice and Outcomes, Performance and Improvement Framework

 Under sections 15 and 17 of the Community Justice (Scotland) Act 2016 (‘the Act’), the National Strategy for Community Justice (‘the national strategy’) and the Community Justice Outcomes, Performance and Improvement Framework (‘the OPIF’) were published on 24 November 2016.
 Following a review under Section 16 of the Act, the Scottish Ministers publish either a revised strategy, or a statement indicating that they consider that the strategy should not be revised.
 Community Justice Scotland (CJS) must also review the OPIF no later than five years after the framework is published.